imagination-station/backend/README.md

 This token should then be passed in the Authorization section of every request.
 (Example: "Bearer: TOKEN").
 This will make sure only authorized persons can access a resource.

 ## Endpoints (WIP)
-Take a look in the code to see what each endpoint expects.

 #### POST /users/social
 Creates a user when authenticated through Google/Facebook